BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 ### Update

-To use an updated version of OXRMC it is sufficient to download and run the latest installation executable.
-If you want to change the installation directory you will have to uninstall the previous version first.
+To get OXRMC udpated, download and run the latest installation executable from [Github](https://github.com/BuzzteeBear/OpenXR-MotionCompensation/releases).
+If you want to change the installation directory you have to uninstall the previous version first.

 ### Uninstallation